History of the American legal profession: Becoming a lawyer

-In the 18th and 19th centuries, most young people became lawyers by apprenticing in the office of an established lawyer, where they would read legal texts and engage in clerical duties such as drawing up routine contracts and wills; this became known as reading law.
+In the 18th and 19th centuries, most young people became lawyers by apprenticing in the office of an established lawyer, where they would engage in clerical duties such as drawing up routine contracts and wills, while studying standard treatises; this became known as reading law.
+The apprentice would then have to be admitted to the local court in order to practice law.
+Frank B. Kellogg (1856-1937) is an unusually successful example of this route.
+Starting as a farm boy in Minnesota who dropped out of the local one-room school at age 14, he never attended high school, college, or law school.
+He clerked for a lawyer who specialized in corporate law, and soon proved himself adept.
+He played a major role as special assistant to the U.S. Attorney General in one of the most famous decisions in corporate legal history, in which the Supreme Court broke up Standard Oil Corporation in 1911.
+His professional colleagues elected Kellogg president of the American Bar Association in 1912.
+After one term in the United States Senate, he became a diplomat as ambassador to Great Britain and as Secretary of State in 1925–29.
+He co-authored the world-famous Kellogg–Briand Pact of 1928, for which he shared the Nobel Peace Prize.
+The pact was signed by nearly all nations recognized at the time.
+It outlawed making war, and provided the legal foundation for the trial and execution of German and Japanese war criminals at the end of World War II.

+While apprenticing, apprentices would read legal texts.
 Sometimes they would study on their own by reading legal texts without an apprenticeship.
-After reading law, prospective lawyers would be admitted to the local court to practice law.

-This apprenticeship system favored nepotism, as friends and relatives of lawyers placed family members in these positions.
+The apprenticeship system favored nepotism, as friends and relatives of lawyers tried to place theirs offspring in these positions.
 An alternative more broadly open to the middle class was to attend academic law schools.
 The College of William and Mary set up the first chair in law in 1779, 21 years after the first such chair was established in England.
 The first independent law school was the Litchfield Law School, founded in 1782 in Connecticut by Tapping Reeve.
-Between 1784 and its closure in 1833, it trained over 1000 lawyers, many of whom became leaders of the bar at the state level, or politicians at the state and national level.
+Between 1784 and its closure in 1833, it trained over 1000 young lawyers, many of whom became leaders of the bar at the state level, or politicians at the state and national level.
 Alumni included two vice presidents (Aaron Burr and John C Calhoun), as well as 101 members of the United States House of Representatives, 28 United States senators, six cabinet secretaries, three justices of the United States Supreme Court, 14 state governors and 13 state supreme court chief justices.
-By the 1860s, academic law schools tied to universities were increasingly popular, as typified by the University of Pennsylvania, which opened its law department in 1850.
-By the middle of the 19th century, there were over a hundred law schools in the country, most of them very small institutions run as a sideline operation.
+By the 1860s, academic law schools tied to universities were increasingly popular, as typified by the University of Pennsylvania, which opened its law department in 1850. ↵By the middle of the 19th century, there were over a hundred law schools in the country, most of them very small institutions run as a sideline operation.